weaming/tablib/README.md

 ```
 $ ./tabular --help

   tabular -- Convert between CSV, JSON, YAML.
-The JSON is the bridge betwwen CSV and YAML.
+The JSON is the bridge between CSV and YAML.

   Usage: